tntboda/tntboda/README.md

 - 👋 Hi, I’m @tntboda
 - 👀 I’m interested in Java and UAV
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently coding in Java
 - 💞️ I’m looking to collaborate on any intrasting thig
-- 📫 To reach me...

 <!---
 tntboda/tntboda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.